-Part of our single-origin, collaboration series with Burlap and Barrel, we are thrilled to announce this mouth-watering new Limited Release.
 Royal Cinnamon is a spicy cinnamon, reminiscent of Red Hots candy but with a more earthy background.
 Simply put, cinnamon lovers won’t be able to put this one down.
-Continue reading the product details below for more information on the origins of the this incredible cinnamon.
+Part of our single-origin, collaboration series with Burlap and Barrel.

 We are thrilled about our collaboration with Burlap and Barrel for limited release Royal Cinnamon Infused Maple.
 Burlap and Barrel was started by Ethan Frisch and Ori Zohar who saw an opening for single source, highly curated herbs and spices.
 They travel the world, meeting with farmers and finding varieties of spices that are rarely seen in western markets.
 We were hooked after trying their Zanzibar Black Peppercorns which have a fruity punch to them and redefine what black pepper should be.
 When we tried others, we realized their spices were superior to many of the commodity ones available and reached out to see if we could arrange a collaboration.

 Their Royal Cinnamon was a standout in our trials to see which ones would do best infused in our maple.
 It is a spicy cinnamon, reminiscent of Red Hots candy but with a more earthy background.
 Ethan and Ori explain its origins best.